jamie-brannan/hundred-days-swiftui/ch03__startingSwiftUi/day020__notes.md

 >
 > When you’re ready, put ContentView.swift back to the way it started when you first made the project, so we have a clean slate to work from.

+Nothing new here either.
+This concludes the day!